utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 #### Possible ways to test & Step by Step to replicate test

- in the islandora admin pages, go to the oai setup,
+ * In the islandora admin pages, go to the oai setup,

    Home » Administration » Islandora » Islandora Utility Modules » Islandora OAI

- use the standard values and click "configure" on the handler setup at the bottom of the screen.
+ * Use the standard values and click "configure" on the handler setup at the bottom of the screen.
    Be sure the "insert link for thumbnail box is checked.

- In the METADATA FORMAT section:
+ * In the METADATA FORMAT section:

   select "OAI_DC" in the select  pull-down.

  check the box next to " Force include a link to the object within Islandora? ".
  ![setup1](./is-oai-setup1.png?raw=true "setup1")